ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 ## ❓ Help and Documentation

-For detailed information on each and every node, click the ❓ icon present in the top-right corner of every node.
+For detailed information on each and every node, click the ❓ icon present in the top-right corner of the node.

 ![Help and Documentation](./assets/help.png)